BenJR546/challenge12EmployeeTracker/README.md

 **NOTE**: Running the SQL file will clear the existing database and create a new one.
 Do **NOT** run this command if you already have a database set up.

-4. Update the database credentials in the `.env` file:
+4. Create a `.env` file in the root directory and add your postgres credentials in the file:

 ```bash
 USER=your_actual_user